-- Add new vaccines (RSV, HZ, PCV21) to the program. - Aim for 95% vaccination coverage by 2030 for individuals 60+, those with chronic conditions and healthcare providers. - Also saw decreasing coverage in Influenza in the last year
+- Add new vaccines (RSV, HZ, PCV21) to the program. - Aim for 95% vaccination coverage by 2030 for individuals 60+, those with chronic conditions and healthcare providers.

 Perspectives from three different EU countries on their country's respective vaccination recommendations and strategic plans for older adults